Welcome to A-STEP, the Accredited Sleep Technologist Education Program

 Many states also require techs to register through the state medical board.
 Click here to read more about the Medical Board of California's requirements.

-The Next A-STEP Introductory Course SPRING 2019 (dates TBD)
+The Next A-STEP Introductory Course FALL 2019 (dates TBD)

 This intensive 80-hour course runs 2 consecutive weeks and meets Monday through Friday from 8am - 5:30pm with optional learning opportunities in the evenings.
 Classes are held at the Stanford Sleep Medicine Center, located at 450 Broadway Street, Redwood City, CA 94063.